 There are also optional accessories you can purchase as a bundle:

 - Mesh water bottle sleeve

-- Batac Del Día Backpack (it’s the perfect size! see my unboxing video below)
+- Batac Del Día Backpack (it’s the perfect size for a day hike! see my unboxing video below)

 >> Get more details & see color options here. <<

 Here’s a live unboxing I did so you can see a bit of the inside and accessories.